Lie groupoids and semi-local models of Singular Riemannian foliations: Introduction

+It follows that there is a Sasaki metric on $E$ such that the foliation $\F$ turns out to be a SRF, $\Flin$ becomes its linearized foliation, and $\widehat{\F}^\ell$ becomes the local closure of $\Flin$. \end{example}

+Our first theorem states that the example above is in fact a local model for any SRF in a small tubular neighbourhood of any closed saturated submanifold of a stratum.

 \begin{theorem} Let $\F$ be a singular Riemannian foliation on a complete manifold $(M,g)$ and $B$ be a closed saturated submanifold contained in a stratum of the foliation.
-Then \begin{enumerate} \item[(a)]there exists a saturated tubular neighborhood $U$ of $B$ in $M$ such that the foliations $\fol,\,\fol^\ell,\,\widehat{\fol}^\ell$ restricted to $U$ are foliated diffeomorphic to the foliations described in the Example \ref{example-prototype-2} where the Euclidean vector bundle $E$ is the normal bundle of $B$. \item[(b)] The leaves of the foliations $\fol^\ell$ and $\widehat{\fol}^\ell$ restricted to $U$ are orbits of Lie groupoids. \end{enumerate} \end{theorem}
+Then there exists a saturated $\epsilon$-tubular neighborhood $U$ of $B$ in $M$ such that the foliations $\F,\,\Flin,\,\widehat{\F}^\ell$ restricted to $U$ are foliated diffeomorphic to the foliations described in the Example \ref{generalized-holonomy-foliation} where the Euclidean vector bundle $E$ is the normal bundle of $B$. \end{theorem}

-Interesting examples occur when B is the closure of a leaf ($B=\overline{L}$) or the minimal stratum of $\F$.
-The Lie groupoid we will construct, whose orbits are the orbits of $\F^{\ell}$ will be called the \emph{Linear Monodromy Groupoid of $\F$ at $U$}.

-The main ingredients of the proof of item (a) were already presented in \cite{Alexandrino-Radeschi-Molinosconjecture}.
+The main ingredients of the proof of item were already presented in \cite{Alexandrino-Radeschi-Molinosconjecture}.
 Here we put these ingredients together with help of Proposition \ref{lemma-linearized-vector-linearfoliation} stressing its semi-local description (see also the discussion in Mendes and Radeschi \cite{Mendes-Radeschi} for the case where $B$ is a closed leaf).
-Item (b) in the Theorem is new and we believe it establishes a natural bridge between the theories of SRFs and Lie groupoids.